SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Safe Flow Matching

-Although valid flow matching barrier functions ensure safety for both the trajectory and the flow matching process, the selection of an appropriate regularization term $\bm{u}_t$ for each $t \in [0, 1]$ remains a critical challenge.
+\cref{theorem_FMBF} shows the guided FM \eqref{eq_controlled_dynamics} is a safe flow matching, if $\bm{u}_t$ is chosen from $\mathbb{U}_t$, where the non-empty property of $\mathbb{U}_t$ is guaranteed by valid FMBF.
+Although valid FMBFs ensure safety for both the trajectory and the FM process, the selection of an appropriate regularization term $\bm{u}_t$ for each $t \in [0, 1)$ remains a critical challenge.
 To minimize the influence of $\bm{u}_t$ on the distribution’s alignment with the target $p_1$, the regularization term should be kept as small as possible in magnitude.
-To this end, we determine $\bm{u}_t$ by solving the following optimization problem:
+To this end, we determine $\bm{u}_t$ by solving the following optimization problem